Part II Entry 25 of 84

 The Obligation to Truly See Them

 There is one more thing you owe them, and it is underrated: the experience of being genuinely known.
-Not managed, not optimized, but seen in their specific nature, their particular fears and capacities and ways of moving through the world.
+Not managed into an image, but seen in their specific nature, their particular fears and capacities and ways of moving through the world.
 This requires that you pay attention to who they actually are rather than who you expected them to be.
 Many parents are deeply committed to their children in a general sense while being surprisingly inattentive to the specific person in front of them.

 Your children did not ask to be born.
 They did not choose you.
 The obligation runs entirely in one direction for a long time, and then it changes.
 If you have done the work well, they will one day be people you can relate to with mutual respect.
 That eventual reciprocity is not the goal.
 It is the product of a different goal, pursued well, over a long time.